If you're like most homebuyers, you have two primary considerations in mind when you start looking for a home.

 4. Priced Below the Fair Market Value

 Some sellers are motivated and want a quick sale.
-These homes attract multiple offers and sell fast, usually in a few days, at or above the asking price.
+These homes attract multiple offers and sell fast, usually in a few days, well above the asking price.
 If the property you are looking at falls in this category of having multiple offers, then we will give you coaching and construct the offer differently so you can have a chance of being successful .

 When buying, we prepare a market evaluation of the home you are considering.
 By using comparable sales of all the similar homes sold in the last 2 months you will be empowered to know what to offer, what is too high and what is too low.